Sangeetha1997k/itgc-audit-portfolio/02-Audit-Planning/README.md

 ### Objective

-Ensure users have appropriate access based on their job responsibilities and that unauthorized access is identified and removed timely.
+Ensure user access is appropriately requested, approved, provisioned, reviewed, and removed in a timely manner based on business requirements.

 ### Systems in Scope